 What is their secret?

-It starts with the use of an incredibly durable material: Dyneema.
+It starts with the use of an incredibly strong material: Dyneema.
 It is the lightest and strongest fiber.
 It is 14 times stronger than steel!
-So it resists abrasions, which are quite common on trails.
+So it resists abrasions, which are quite common on the trails.
 It lets air pass through, and it is also resistant to UV rays, which contributes to its durability.

 Performance-wise, what sets them apart?

-Many things!
+Lots of things!
 It starts with the overall comfort of the shoe.
-Then there is its stability.
-Despite what its appearance may suggest, the foot is closer to the ground than it appears.
-The distinctive element: the combination of a very high quality midsole (inside, where the foot supports) and an extremely flexible and grippy outsole, both produced by the legendary Italian company Vibram .
-“The midsole is often a neglected element,” explains Nick Martire.
-This costs us three times more than those used by other companies.”
-Otherwise, the sole design is completely exclusive to them.
-“The mussels belong to us,” Nick insists.
+Then there’s its stability.
+Despite what its appearance might suggest, the foot is closer to the ground than it seems.
+The distinguishing element: the combination of a very high-quality midsole (inside, where the foot presses) and an extremely flexible and grippy outsole, both produced by the legendary Italian company Vibram.
+“The midsole is often an overlooked element,” explains Nick Martire.
+“It costs us three times more than what other companies use.”
+Otherwise, the design of the sole is completely exclusive to them.
+“The molds belong to us,” insists Nick.

 And is it really worth the price?